Staying Sane: 6 Tips for a Freelance Social Media Manager

 Keep track of your projects

 Don’t just rely on the scheduling apps to help you out with all of your postings, as some of your clients will be using Sprout Social for their social media scheduling and monitoring, others - BuzzSumo or Buffer.
+You can also use separate folders for each project when working with online graphic design tools like Crello.
 Whether you track your projects in a desktop app, a Google Sheet or a default managing app on your phone, tracking is a non-negotiable.

 Include post times, research and content creation schedule, an ideas tab, a brief brand voice guide as a reminder, as well as a list of upcoming tasks for each project.
 This will help you make sure you are not accidentally repurposing old content from a different project for a new client or using the same joke twice.